Good Hotel Guide Review

 20. 16 in annexe around art studio, some on ground floor suitable for disabled.

 all year except Christmas–New Year.

-2 lounges, bar, dining room, restaurant, studio, free Wi-Fi, in-room TV, 6-acre grounds (pond, gardens), lounge and dining room wheelchair accessible.
+2 lounges, bar, dining room, studio, in-room TV (terrestrial), 6-acre grounds (pond, gardens, fields), lounge and dining room wheelchair accessible.

 all ages welcomed.